 There are tons of ways in which travelers can celebrate Christmas in Jordan, depending on their interests and religious views.

 You can basically take part in any of the celebrations mentioned above as Jordanians are very open to travelers and love to share their culture with others.
 If you’re a Christian, you can attend masses.
 If you just want a dose of Christmas spirit, feel free to explore any of the bazaars.
-Also, many hotels and restaurants host Christmas Eve events, serving dinner on December 24th; you can inquire when booking.
+Also, some hotels and restaurants host Christmas Eve events, serving dinner on December 24th; you can inquire when booking.